communitiesuk/dluhctheme/README.md

 ### How does the dluctheme package work?

-The package has two types of functions; Generic functions:
+The package has two types of functions;

-`dluhc_style()` and `finalise_plot()` are functions which are designed to be generic themes which can be added to any ggplot2 object.
+-   Generic functions: `dluhc_style()` and `finalise_plot()` are
+    functions which are designed to be generic themes which can be added to any ggplot2 object.
 They only edit the axes and the grid lines and define the text style, they do not set the colour of lines or fill on the graphs.

-Specific functions: The other functions are used as a quick tool for instantly creating a particular type of formatted graph based on a set shape of data inputted.
-These are less adaptable, but allow a user to create a graph in one line of code: `one_line_timeseries()`, `multi_line_timeseries()`, `facet_highlight_timeseries()`, `LA_map()`, `facet_barchart()`, `forecast_timeseries()` These functions allow you to create a data visualization in a set theme instantly but are more fixed in some of their formatting.
-Examples of these functions can all be found later in this document
+-   Specific functions: The other functions are used as a quick tool for instantly creating a particular type of formatted graph based on a set shape of data inputted.
+These are less adaptable, but allow a user to create a graph in one line of code: `one_line_timeseries()`, `multi_line_timeseries()`, `facet_highlight_timeseries()`, `LA_map()`, `facet_barchart()`, `forecast_timeseries()`

+These functions allow you to create a data visualization in a set theme instantly but are more fixed in some of their formatting.
+Examples of these functions can all be found in the “Reference” tab at the top of this page